Cook Public Records Directory

 Criminal Records

-Criminal records in Johnson County encompass felony, misdemeanor, and traffic offenses, as well as a sex offender registry.
-These records are maintained by the Johnson County Sheriff's Office and the Nebraska State Patrol.
-Residents can conduct background checks through the Nebraska Bureau of Investigation, which provides comprehensive criminal history reports.
+Criminal records in Johnson County cover felony, misdemeanor, and traffic offenses, as well as a sex offender registry.
+Residents can conduct background checks through the Nebraska State Patrol, which provides criminal history reports.
 The state's system allows for thorough vetting of individuals for employment, housing, and other purposes.

 Public Records Access